tsaie79/vk-cmd/README.md

 # Reference
+The implementation of vk-cmd is based on the Virtual Kubelet (vk-mock in https://github.com/virtual-kubelet/virtual-kubelet) and is stored at https://github.com/tsaie79/virtual-kubelet-cmd.
+The image of vk-cmd is built by Dockerfile in this repo.
+The image is stored at https://hub.docker.com/repository/docker/jlabtsai/vk-cmd.

 - This package is based on Virtual Kubelete - https://github.com/virtual-kubelet/virtual-kubelet.
-- Vk-cmd is based on vk-mock in the above repo and stored in: https://github.com/tsaie79/vk-mock.
+- Vk-cmd is based on vk-mock in the above repo and stored in: https://github.com/tsaie79/virtual-kubelet-cmd.
 - Dockerfile is built referenced by KinD - https://github.com/kubernetes-sigs/kind.